 Olivia’s Overlook via Charcoal Trail

-Olivia’s Overlook via Charcoal Trail is arguably one of the best hikes in the Berkshires!
+Olivia’s Overlook via Charcoal Trail is absolutely one of the best hikes in the Berkshires!
 It’s another moderate-level hike, but it’s relatively short.
 The entire loop trail is only 2 miles long, and it’s located in Richmond.

 The elevation gain is only 500 feet, and dogs are allowed on the trail.
-Once you get to the top of the summit, you’ll look out and be rewarded with a view of rolling mountains and all-around incredible scenery.
+Once you get to the top of the summit, you’ll look out and be rewarded with a view of rolling mountains and all-around incredible Berkshires scenery.

 You’ll want to make sure that you bring your camera!